Home > Reviews > Douglas Summit Review

 Our Verdict

-Douglas Summit is advertised as the “premium choice” out of the brand’s mattress range, but for $500 more for a queen size compared to the Douglas Original, the only significant difference we observed was the 2” of additional foam.
-Looking at the mattress construction, it is evident that Douglas has used the same memory foam layers as their base model, so customers may be better off saving $500 by purchasing the base model.
+The Douglas Summit is advertised as the "premium choice" out of the brand's Douglas mattress range, but for $500 more for a queen size compared to the Douglas Original, the only significant difference we observed was 2" of additional foam layers.
+Looking at the douglas summit mattress construction, it is evident that Douglas has used the same memory foam layers as their base model — so customers may be better off saving $500 by purchasing the Douglas Original instead.

 Advertisement